 The Origin of Bass Bugs

 There is a fair amount of speculation as to the origin of Bass Bugs.
 My reading on the subject gives credit to the North American Indians.
-From some accounts they used a long pole to toss out a collection of hair and feathers tied in a buoyant bundle which they then dragged across the surface of lake, pond or creek.
+They apparently used a long pole to toss out a collection of hair and feathers tied in a buoyant bundle which they then dragged across the surface of lake, pond or creek.